spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/4-kinesis/0-index.md

 # Amazon Kinesis

-Amazon Kinesis use-cases are listed here.
+This section describes Amazon Kinesis use cases.